 Check Out Attractions at a Leisurely Pace

-To be honest, I’m not super impressed with the selection of attractions that the Go Paris Explorer Pass offers.
-I love that it includes access to the Eiffel Tower and two great walking tours, but I’m disappointed that many of the major museums aren’t included.
+Although the Paris Explorer Pass by Go City has recently added a lot of options, there are still some major omissions.
+I love that it includes access to the Eiffel Tower and several great walking tours, but I’m disappointed that many of the major museums aren’t included.

-Who Will the Go Paris Explorer Pass Be Best For?
+Who Is the Paris Explorer Pass Best For?

-- First-Time Visitors – If it’s your first time in Paris, you’ll probably enjoy some of the most expensive options included on the Go Paris Explorer Pass — a walking tour, the Eiffel Tower, and the HOHO Bus Tour.
+- First-Time Visitors – If it’s your first time in Paris, you’ll probably enjoy some of the most expensive options included on Go City’s Paris Explorer Pass.
 That means you’ll likely get a good value out of this pass.
-That said, if you plan to do a lot of sightseeing (especially if you want to see a few major museums), you may want to consider the Paris Pass.

-- Travelers Who Like Flexibility – As I mentioned before, the Go Paris Explorer Pass is valid for 30 days, so you can feel free to visit attractions at your own pace.
+- Travelers Who Like Flexibility – As I mentioned before, Go City’s Paris Explorer Pass is valid for 60 days, so you can feel free to visit attractions at your own pace.
 This is great for travelers who don’t like planning out every minute of their day and don’t want the pressure of having to hit multiple attractions each day to get their money’s worth.
-The Go Paris Explorer Pass is also good for those wanting to spend most of a day at a certain attraction.
+The pass is also good for those wanting to spend most of a day at a certain attraction.

-- Travelers Who Aren’t Into Museums – If you’re not a big museum person, then you probably won’t mind that a lot of Paris’ major museums aren’t included in this pass.
+- Travelers Who Aren’t Into Museums – If you’re not a big museum person, then you probably won’t mind that a lot of Paris’s major museums aren’t included in this pass.

-- Power Sightseers — If you’re heading to Paris on a sightseeing mission and plan to hit up a few attractions every day, then the Go Paris Explorer Pass might not be for you.
+- Power Sightseers — If you’re heading to Paris on a sightseeing mission and plan to hit up a few attractions every day, then Paris Explorer Pass by Go City might not be for you.
 You’d get better value from an unlimited consecutive day option like the Paris Pass.

 - Museums Buffs — Adore museums?
-You’ll likely find this pass a bit lacking.While there are some museum options included, a true museum lover is not going to visit Paris without seeing the Louvre, Orsay, Centre de Pompidou…you get my drift.
+You’ll likely find this pass a bit lacking.While there are some museum options included, a true museum lover is not going to visit Paris without seeing the Orsay, Centre de Pompidou, Palace of Versailles…you get my drift.
 If you’re interested in museums, you can buy tickets separately, pick up the Paris Museum Pass, or consider the unlimited Paris Pass.

-- Travelers Who’ve Been There, Done That — If you’ve been to Paris before, you may not be interested in revisiting the attractions included with the Go Paris Explorer Pass.
+- Travelers Who’ve Been There, Done That — If you’ve been to Paris before, you may not be interested in revisiting the attractions included on Go City’s Paris Explorer Pass.
 This is especially important if you’re not interested in the more expensive options, since that affects the savings you’d get from the pass.

 - Travelers on a Budget — Whether you’re on a very tight budget or just not that into sightseeing, paying for any pass is not a good buy if you’re only interested in free things to do in Paris.
 Maybe you’d rather spend your money on Parisian food — hey, you do you.

-Tips For Getting the Most From the Go Paris Explorer Pass
+Tips For Getting the Most From the Pass

 Visit the Most Expensive Attractions — To get the most from this pass, visit the most expensive attractions.
-These include Secret Paris, Bohemian Paris, the Eiffel Tower, and the HOHO Bus Tour.
 This will ensure you get maximum value from your pass.
 It pays to crunch the numbers, too.
 Don’t buy the five-choice pass and use it on the cheapest available attractions.
 If you do, you’d actually be losing money!

 Book the Eiffel Tower as Early as Possible — The Eiffel Tower is one of the most popular tourist destinations in Paris, meaning it books up weeks to months in advance.
 To avoid disappointment, I recommend reserving your time slot as soon as you buy your pass.
 You’ll get the link in an email along with other instructions right after you complete your purchase.

-The Go Paris Explorer Pass is good for one year after purchase, giving you the flexibility to activate it any time within that window.
+Go City’s Paris Explorer Pass is good for two years after purchase, giving you the flexibility to activate it any time within that window.

-Is the Go Paris Explorer Pass the best option for you?
+Is the Go City: Paris Explorer Pass the best option for you?
 Honestly, it depends.

-If visiting Paris’ major museums is on your bucket list, then the Go Paris Explorer Pass is not going to satisfy you on its own.
-You’ll want to consider pairing it with the Paris Museum Pass or getting the Paris Pass instead.
+If visiting Paris’ major museums is on your bucket list, then Go City’s Paris Explorer Pass is not going to satisfy you on its own.
+Consider pairing it with the Paris Museum Pass or getting the Paris Pass instead.

 Similarly, if you’re a power sightseer who wants to see as much of Paris as you possibly can, an unlimited consecutive-day option such as the Paris Pass will save you more money.

-But if you love keeping your sightseeing schedule open and flexible, a pass offering a set number of attractions such as the Go Paris Explorer Pass can be a great fit.
-This is especially true if you’re interested in a few of its more expensive options such as the walking and tasting tours, the Eiffel Tower, and the Hop-on, Hop-off Bus Tour.
+But if you love keeping your sightseeing schedule open and flexible, a pass offering a set number of attractions — such as Go City’s Paris Explorer Pass — can be a great fit.
+This is especially true if you’re interested in a few of its more expensive options.

 What is your favorite attraction in Paris?
 Share with us in the comments below!

-Save Up to 60% in Paris – See Paris for less with the Go Paris Explorer Pass!
-Visit more than 25 of the best attractions in Paris and save up to 60% off the price of regular admission.
+Save Up to 50% in Paris – See Paris for less with Go City’s Paris Explorer Pass!
+Visit more than 45 of the best attractions in Paris and save up to 50% off the price of regular admission.
 Get started here.

-If you love keeping your sightseeing schedule open and flexible, the Go Paris Explorer Pass is probably a good fit.
-This is especially true if you’re interested in some of the more expensive options that are included, like the Eiffel Tower or the Hop-on Hop-off Bus Tour.
+If you love keeping your sightseeing schedule open and flexible, the Paris Explorer Pass by Go City may be a good fit.
+This is especially true if you’re interested in some of the more expensive options that are included on the pass – like the Eiffel Tower Tour, Disneyland Paris, or several of the walking tours.

-If visiting Paris’ major museums is on your bucket list, then the Go Paris Explorer Pass is not going to satisfy you on its own.
-You’ll want to consider pairing it with the Paris Museum Pass or consider the Paris Pass instead.
+If visiting Paris museums is on your bucket list, then Go City’s Paris Explorer Pass is not going to satisfy you on its own.
+Consider pairing it with the Paris Museum Pass or consider the Paris Pass instead.

-Similarly, if you’re a power sightseer who wants to see as much as you possibly can, then an unlimited consecutive day option like the Paris Pass will save you more money.
+Similarly, if you’re a power sightseer who wants to see as much as you possibly can, then an unlimited consecutive day option like the Paris Pass could save you more money.